FoundryApp/foundry-cli/README.md

 - **Continuous feedback**: Pre-define with what data should each Firebase Function be triggered in the [config file](#config-file-foundryyaml).
 The functions are then automatically triggered with every code change.
 This ensures that you always know whether your functions behave correctly with your production data.

 - **Discover production bugs**: A lot of bugs happen only after you deploy your Functions onto the production.
-The biggest reason for this is not having an easy access to your production data.
+The biggest reason for this is not having easy access to your production data.
 Foundry solves that by copying your production Firestore database and production Firebase Auth users based on your [`foundry.yaml` config file](#config-file-foundryyaml).

 ## TL;DR to start Foundry